 Medium-term planning is the most important of the three types.
 It defines, in some detail, what will be taught and when.
 It also describes how language skills, practical work and other activities are to be incorporated into the course.
-Medium-term plans are often called 'Schemes of Work' and can be shared at the whole school level to inform other Pakistan Studies teachers of your plans.
+Medium-term plans are often called 'Schemes of Work' and can be shared at the whole school level to inform other computer science teachers of your plans.

-Some examples of schemes of work can be found on the School Support Hub www.cambridgeinternational.org/support.
+Some examples of schemes of work can be found on the School Support Hub (www.cambridgeinternational.org/support).
+A password is needed to access the site and your Examination Officer will be able to provide you with one.

-The Cambridge International scheme of work is useful as:
+The Cambridge scheme of work is useful as: